Can pets eat Chili Powder?

 Description

-Chili powder is a spice blend made from ground chili peppers and seasonings such as cumin, oregano, paprika, garlic, and onion powder.
-It is used in chili, taco meat, fajitas, dry rubs, soups, and snack coatings.
-Blend formulas vary by brand, so ingredient lists are not always the same.
+Chili powder is a spice blend of ground chili peppers with cumin, oregano, paprika, garlic, and onion powder.
+Formulas vary by brand.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.